google/truth/extension.md

         Your class definition will usually look like this:

         ```java
-        public final class EmployeeSubject extends Subject<EmployeeSubject, Employee> {…}
+        public final class EmployeeSubject extends Subject {…}
         ```

         The class must be accessible to the tests that will use it.
 Typically that means making it `public`.

-        We suggest making the class `final` if possible.
-If you attempt to subclass a `Subject`, you will likely run into problems with generics.
+        We suggest making the class `final` for simplicity, but it's fine to make it extensible if you find that useful.
-        We hope to make `Subject` class hierarchies work better in the future.

         Tip: What if your `Subject` class has a type parameter, like [`ComparableSubject`]?
 Follow our instructions for